Chronic fatigue syndromeMyalgic encephalomyelitis - chronic fatigue syndrome (ME-CFS); systemic exertion intolerance disease (SEID)

 - Balancing your time between activity, rest, and sleep

-- Spreading out more challenging tasks throughout the week
+- Spreading out more challenging tasks throughout the day and week

 - Breaking big tasks into smaller, more manageable ones